Welcome to the third edition of Articulation for 2016.

-On a final note, I was delighted to read the story about Jenny Taing’s success.
+On a final note, I was delighted to read the story about Jenny Taing's success.
 Jenny received our 2014 Rising Star Award for Young Alumni and has used her good fortune to give back to the Faculty by becoming a 110 Scholarship Donor.
 These scholarships are critical, enabling students from less advantaged backgrounds to reach their full potential.
-If you are in a position to consider becoming a donor yourself, please visit this page of our website.
+If you are in a position to consider becoming a donor yourself, please visit the Make a gift web page.

 Professor Mark Considine